christinalicence/crime_map/README.md

     - They need to be able to filter vehicle crime and see how common it is in an area.

+### Wireframes

+### Colour Scheme

+### Fonts

+Nunito sans from Google Fonts is used to give a clean look that is easy to read.

+### Features

+#### Map

+The webiste uses Leaflet maps to generate a map with markers in the locations where crimes hav occured.

+#### Postcode Search

+You can search using a UK postcode to find an area you want.

+#### Dropdown to filter crime types

+There is a dropdown menu that allows you to filter the crime types to only the ones you are interested in searching.

+#### There is a box showing the top 3 crimes in your selected area and the percentage of those crimes.

 ### 3. Technologies Used
 The website is built using HTML, CSS and javascript.